Fans and polytopes in tilting theory I: Foundations: Introduction

 \begin{theorem}[Theorem \ref{BTA-BOA-Phi}] Let $\Gamma$ be a connected Brauer graph with $n$ edges and $B_{\Gamma}$ the Brauer graph algebra associated to $\Gamma$. \begin{enumerate}[\rm(a)] \item $B_{\Gamma}$ is $g$-finite if and only if $B_{\Gamma}$ is $g$-convex if and only if $\Gamma$ is either a Brauer tree or a Brauer odd-cycle. \item If $\Gamma$ is a Brauer tree (respectively, Brauer odd-cycle), then $\P(B_{\Gamma})$ is the root polytope of type $A_n$ (respectively, $C_n$). \end{enumerate} \end{theorem}

-We remark that all of our results are valid for a dg algebra $A$ over a field $k$ which is non-positive and proper (see Remark \ref{general setting} for more general setting).
-In fact, $B:=H^0(A)$ is a finite dimensional $k$-algebra such that $\Delta(A)=\Delta(B)$, $\Sigma(A)=\Sigma(B)$ and $\P(A)=\P(B)$, see Proposition \ref{dg case}.
-For simplicity, we will work on finite dimensional algebras over fields throughout this paper.
+Most results in this paper are valid in a more general setting as in the following remark, but for simplicity, we will work on finite dimensional algebras over fields throughout this paper.